Thomas Pesquet: Career

-ESA career
+ESA

 Pesquet was selected as a European Space Agency (ESA) astronaut in May 2009.
 He joined ESA in September 2009 and successfully completed Astronaut Basic Training in November 2010.

-Pesquet is the youngest member of the European Astronaut Corps, and the last of the ESA astronaut class of 2009 to arrive in space.
+Pesquet was the youngest member of the European Astronaut Corps, and the last of the ESA astronaut class of 2009 to arrive in space.

 On 10 June 2014, NASA announced that Pesquet would serve as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 18 undersea exploration mission, which began on 21 July 2014 and lasted nine days.
 He has also taken part in ESA's CAVES underground course in 2011 and NASA's SEATEST II mission in 2013, furthering his experience in exploration.

-In 2014, Pesquet was chosen by ESA for a six-month mission to the International Space Station starting in November 2016.
-He was also the backup to ESA astronaut Andreas Mogensen who flew to the International Space Station on a 10-day flight in September 2015.
+From November 2016 to June 2017, Pesquet was part of Expedition 50 and Expedition 51 as a flight engineer.
+He was chosen by ESA for a six-month mission to the International Space Station starting in November 2016.
+He was also the backup to ESA astronaut Andreas Mogensen, who flew to the International Space Station on a 10-day flight in September 2015.

 In 2023, Pesquet participated in the ESA PANGAEA training organized by the European Space Agency, held between Italy (Bletterbach canyon), Germany (Noerdlingen-Ries crater) and Spain (Lanzarote Island) together with the colleagues Takuya Onishi and Jessica Wittner.